 Beyond its glamorous fame, Dubai also has a darker reputation as a tax haven, a top destination for illicit cash and a preferred hub for money laundering, often through real estate.
 A new leak of property data in Dubai reveals how many foreigners poured their money into apartments and villas there.

-The data on more than 800,000 entries from the Dubai Property Register which dates from 2020, was obtained by the Center for Advanced Defense Studies (C4ADS), a non-profit organization based in Washington, D.C., that researches international crime and conflict.
-It was then shared with the Norwegian financial center E24, which coordinates real estate investigations along with 20 investigative media, including Le Monde, Süddeutsche Zeitung, Danish TV2 and the Organized Crime and Corruption Reporting Project (OCCRP).
-As part of the OCCRP network, BIRD.bg is the Bulgarian partner in the project.
+Data on over 800,000 records from Dubai’s land registry date back to 2020 and were obtained from the Centre for Advanced Defence Studies (C4ADS), a Washington, D.C.-based non-profit that studies international crime and conflict.
+They were shared with Norwegian financial centre E24, which coordinates the real estate investigation together with 20 investigative media, including Le Monde, Süddeutsche Zeitung, Danish broadcaster TV2 and OCCRP.
+As part of the OCCRP network, BIRD is the Bulgarian partner in the project.

-This leak is the first detailed public survey of people who have bought property in Dubai.
-In the initial phase of the project, reporters focused on European names on the list.
+This leak is the first detailed public review of individuals who have purchased properties in Dubai.
+In the initial phase of the project, reporters focused on the European names on the list.

 Many of them are residents or legitimate investors.
-But reporters identified numerous owners of Dubai real estate who have been accused or convicted of crimes or are under international sanctions.
-Others are public officials whose ownership of pricey properties is difficult to square with their known incomes.
+But reporters identified multiple real estate owners in Dubai who have been charged or convicted of crimes or are under international sanctions.
+Others are civil servants or their relatives, whose ownership of expensive properties is difficult to compare with their known income.

-They include more than 100 members of Russia’s political elite, public officials, or businesspeople close to the Kremlin, as well as dozens of Europeans implicated in money laundering and corruption.
-Several European officials and lawmakers who have been accused of mishandling public funds are also among the listed owners — and some have failed to officially declare their Dubai properties.
+The list includes more than 100 members of Russia’s political elite, civil servants or businessmen close to the Kremlin, as well as dozens of Europeans involved in money laundering and corruption.
+Several European officials and lawmakers accused of misusing public funds are also among the listed owners and some have not officially declared their properties in Dubai.